"You Are Innocent Until Proven Guilty"

 How long do previous DUI convictions stay in effect on my record?

-Previous DUI convictions can be used to incur more serious charges against you for five years after a second offense and 10 years for a third offense.
+Any previous DUI conviction can be used to incur more serious charges against you for five years after a second offense and 10 years for a third offense.

 If the officer didn't read me my Miranda rights, will this work in my favor?